metodi96/nftrees/README.md

 ### Setup for local blockchain environment

-Make sure to have a local development Ethereum blockchain started (e.g. Ganache) and also a wallet provider such as MetaMask connected to that development blockchain.
+Make sure to install [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/installation) and to have a local development Ethereum blockchain started (e.g. [Ganache](https://www.trufflesuite.com/docs/ganache/overview)) and also a wallet provider such as [MetaMask](https://metamask.io/) connected to that development blockchain.
 Then you can run the following commands deploy the smart contracts and also test them.

 ```PS